-You send an inquiry by going online here.
+You can send an inquiry by going online here.

 Of course, if you don’t get a response after a few hours, you can always send a message through the partner app as well.

-Once logged into the partner app, navigate to Account-> Help-> Payments and Rewards-> Driver Referrals -> Report a missing driver referral.
+Once logged into the partner app, navigate to Account-> Help-> Payments and Rewards-> Driver Referrals -> Report a Missing Driver Referral.

-They may ask for the referrers phone number.
-Just send me an email titled “Retroactive Referral”.
+They may also ask for the phone number of the referrer.
+Just send me an email titled “Retroactive Referral.”
 This way I’ll understand what the email is for.
-I don’t want to leave my phone number posted here for everyone.
+I don’t want to leave my phone number posted here for everyone to see.

 Frequently Asked Questions – FAQS

 - Is the Bonus Always the Same for New Drivers and the Referring Drivers?
-While this has always seemed to be true for San Francisco, it seems there are plenty of cities that referring drivers will get offered more than the new drivers.
-It would be cooler to have the bonuses be the same for both, but this doesn’t mean the bonus isn’t worth signing up for.
+While this has always seemed to be true for San Francisco, it seems there are plenty of cities where referring drivers will get offered more than the new drivers.
+It would be ideal to have the bonuses be the same for both new and current drivers, but this doesn’t mean the bonus isn’t worth signing up for, though.

 - Where Can You Get the Biggest Bonus?
-The driver bonus is tied to each city, so it doesn’t matter whose referral code you use in the whole scheme of things.
+The driver bonus is tied to each participating city, so it doesn’t really matter whose referral code you use in the whole scheme of things.
 The amount won’t change in your city, so you don’t need to worry about that.

 - Will I Make Bank Being a Driving Partner with Uber?
-In reality, every market is different.
-The average driver can make $15-$25 an hour before expenses.
-For the most part, the sign-up bonus is enough for you to get your feet wet.
-Then you can form your own opinion on the ridesharing industry, and whether becoming a driving partner with Uber is the right move for you.
+In reality, every market is different and operates differently.
+The average driver can make $15-$25 an hour before factoring in expenses.
+For the most part, the sign-up bonus is enough for you to sufficiently get your feet wet.
+Then, you can form your own opinion on the ridesharing industry, and whether becoming a driving partner with Uber is the right move for you.

 If you have any other questions, please feel free to leave a comment below!